Bloodimooni/ACC-Server-Web-Management-Tool/README.md

 - Check `.env` configuration matches your server details
 - Ensure network connectivity between dashboard and server machines

 ## Contributing

 Found a bug or have a feature request?
-Feel free to open an issue on GitHub!
+Feel free to open an issue!